rfshelley/Documentation/ref-docs/smartapp-ref.rst

 subscribe()
 -----------

-Subscribes to the various events for a device or location.
-The specified ``handlerMethod`` will be called when the event is fired.
+Subscribes to the various Events for a device or Location.
+The specified ``handlerMethod`` will be called when the Event is fired.

-All event handler methods will be passed an :ref:`event_ref` that represents the event causing the handler method to be called.
+All event handler methods will be passed an :ref:`event_ref` that represents the Event causing the handler method to be called.

 **Signature:**
     ``void subscribe(deviceOrDevices, String attributeName, handlerMethod)``